 Creating work-life balance or work-life integration as a blogger and shift worker can certainly be a challenge and the truth be told, I certainly can’t claim to live a life of work-life balance.
 In fact, it is difficult to be in balance every day of the week.
 I believe there will always be days of giving and taking from one area of life to another.

-The benefits of shift work as a blogger.
+The benefits of using a shift work mindset as a blogger.

-As much as there are times when shift work is tiring and I feel like I’m missing out on weekend activities or celebrations, there are so many benefits to working shift hours, especially as a blogger.
+As much as there are times when shift work is tiring and I feel like I’m missing out on weekend activities or celebrations, there are so many benefits to working shift hours, especially as a blogger and an entrepreneur.
+Shift work allows you to have time to work on your business uninterrupted because family members are at work.

 The benefits of flexible time.